-Further projects include a banker plant project, where cereal aphids are used as food to support populations of tiny wasps that kill the aphids afflicting local farms.
+We have worked on two main biocontrol projects that are effective in supporting farms with IPM insect pest control in environmentally friendly ways using native biocontrol species.
+First, utilizing entomopathogenic nematodes and second, banker plant projects, where cereal aphids are used as food to support populations of tiny wasps that kill the aphids afflicting local farms.
 When the wasps kill all the pestiferous aphids, they return to the cereal aphids for food.
-Also, we hope to start a mass trapping effort for cucumber beetles, using yellow sticky traps.

 Information About Banker Plants

 The green peach aphid Myzus persicae Sulzer (Hemiptera: Aphididae) and the melon aphid Aphis gossypii Glover (Hemiptera: Aphididae) are serious pests for growers of cucumbers, tomatoes, and a wide variety of crops.
 They suck nutrients out of the plant, by tapping into its sugar transportation tubes, known as phloem.
 This feeding behavior is accomplished using the aphid’s flexible yet needle-like stylets, which are modified mouthparts.
 Furthermore, the aphid’s liquid waste, known as honeydew, promotes the growth of sooty mold.
 The mold can block sunlight from reaching leaves.

 Organic growers have controlled these bugs with applications of PyGanic, an insecticidal soap that uses pyrethrin as an active ingredient.
 Pyrethrins are a class of organic compounds that are naturally found in the chrysanthemum plant.
 Although these soaps are effective at curbing aphid outbreaks, growers may be interested in a system that controls aphids without insecticides.
 Pyrethrins are lethal to bees.
 This damage can be especially harmful if the plant in need of protection also needs pollinators to produce fruit.
 Cucumbers are an example of an insect-pollinated plant that is beset by these aphids.